How to Legally Change Your Name in California: a Complete Guide (2024)

 Overview of Our Full-Service Process

-Changing your name can be a daunting process with multiple steps, legal requirements, and potential pitfalls.
-With the exception of attending your court hearing for you, EZ Name Change offers a full-service solution that takes care of everything else—from preparing your petition to doing and paying for your court filing and newspaper publishing.
+EZ Name Change is classified as a Name Change Specialist because, for more than a decade, that’s the only service we do.
+Changing your name is really important and can be a daunting process with multiple steps, legal requirements, and potential pitfalls.
+With the exceptions of appearing for you or providing legal advice, EZ Name Change offers a Full service solution that takes care of everything else—from preparing your entire petition to doing and paying for your court filing and newspaper publishing.
 We even provide guidance to help you update your ID and official records after the name change is complete.
-Here’s why our service stands out:
+Here’s why EZ Name Change stands out:- Comprehensive Support: Every aspect of the name change process is handled for you, ensuring that nothing is overlooked.
+This includes:

 - Filling out ALL necessary forms